Common Sense Media Review

 What's the Story?

-In 1994, climbers in Chauvet-Pont-d'Arc in Southern France discovered a cave filled with rich cave drawings.
+In 1994, climbers in Chauvet-Pont-d'Arc in Southern France discovered a CAVE OF FORGOTTEN DREAMS, filled with rich cave drawings.
 Experts quickly determined that they dated back some 32,000 years and were the oldest such drawings in the world today.
 The enormous importance of the find was immediately apparent, and the cave was sealed off to everyone except experts.
 But acclaimed director Werner Herzog was given unprecedented access to film inside.
 Using 3-D for the first time, Herzog's meticulous, curious eye lovingly records the drawings and attempts to capture the myriad of thoughts and feelings they inspire.

 Is It Any Good?